isabellaPhung/UCSC-CSE123-S25/doc/common/tests/test_persistence_report.md

-### Persistence of data after power-off
+### Persistence of data after power-off test report
 \noindent
 **Test Purpose**:
 This is intended to verify that the device is capable of retaining user data after shutdown without internet connection.

 \noindent
 **Test Procedure**:
-Exact testing procedures can be found at \label{persistence_procedure}.
+Exact testing procedures can be found at \ref{persistence_procedure}.
 Results are visually observed.

 \noindent
 **Test Results**: